Oxygène: Artwork

-The cover art features a skull inside a dismembered Earth and is an adaptation of a 30 x 40 cm watercolor, also named Oxygène, by the French painter Michel Granger.
+The cover art features a skull inside a dismembered Earth and is an adaptation of a 30 x 40 cm (12" x 16") watercolor, also named Oxygène, by the French painter Michel Granger.
 A picture of the painting was first published in 1972 in the magazine Pilote, and in 1976 the artwork was displayed at the Marquet Gallery, in rue Bonaparte in Paris.
 Jean-Michel visited this gallery and bought it, then Granger received a phone call from the gallery director to inform him that Jarre wanted to see him in person.
 On 15 September 1976, Jarre met with Granger so that he could modify the background of the watercolor and adapt it to the square shape of an LP record.

 The album title was taken from the artwork because he considered that he "perfectly adheres to the spirit of the songs".
 Jarre said: "30 years ago there weren't so many people thinking about the planet.
 But I've always been interested in that, not necessarily in a political way but in a poetic, surrealistic way."
 Jarre also told the English newspaper The Guardian that "in a way, I wanted to link everything to nature and environmental issues".
 Granger stated that "Oxygène was part of a series about the damage being done to our planet.
 It was a pretty violent image for a record cover."
 He added, "That picture is the best known of all my work.
 It's my Mona Lisa.
 But I don't feel like it belongs to me any more.
 It belongs to anyone who loves the music of Jean-Michel Jarre."